aerdman1/henryhowler/docs/Through the Decades/1980s-1/stories-5/f.md

 From: Dan Henry, 1271 9th Ave. #202, Fairbanks, AK 99701

-To:     Chip Henry, 2552 Kindleworth #3, Cleveland Hts.
+To:     Chump and Linda Henry, 2552 Kindleworth #3, Cleveland Hts.
 Ohio 44106

 4/6/83
 Fellow siblings, greetings from the great white north!